Marve09/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the file betty.
 The file betty is in /tmp/my_fiirst_directory

 Note: to create a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.
-0 string SCHOOL school data !:mme School
+0 string SCHOOL school data !:mime School

 on your termnal do file -C -m school.mgc run chmod u+x school.mgc